 \subsection{ISL Communications Optimization}

-ISLs provide the interconnections between satellites to achieve both data transfer and ranging in space, enabling interconnected satellite networks.
-ISLs allow the cooperation amongst satellites, and hence, reduces the stringent limitations on the terminals.
+ISLs provide the interconnection between satellites to achieve data transfer and ranging in space.
+ISLs allow the cooperation among satellites, and hence, reduce the stringent limitations on the terminals.
 In ISL connected networks, end-to-end satellite-based traffic routing enhances throughput and reduces the communication latency.
-Conventional microwave, millimeter-wave, terahertz-wave, and optical wave have all been proposed and studied to provide ISLs, with the main objective of achieving high data rate, stable links, and long interconnection distance.
+Conventional microwave, millimeter-wave, terahertz-wave, and optical wave have all been proposed to enable ISLs, with the objective of achieving high data rate, stable links, and long interconnection distance.

-Whilst ISLs provide significant benefits to satellite networks, due to the high moving speed of LEO satellites, the visibility of neighbouring satellites is limited and rapidly changing, resulting in a time-varying satellite network topology.
-Also, the constraints on the number ISL ports, operation band and beam patterns, further limit the interconnection availability and capability.
-Hence, optimal scheduling and resource allocation of ISLs among satellites is required, particularly within an integrated TNTN.
-However, it is highly challenging to solve these above limitations, where prediction-based scheduling and resource allocation methods using historical data for proactive management are highly promising.
+Whilst ISLs provide significant benefits to satellite networks, due to the high moving speed of LEO satellites, the visibility of neighboring satellites is limited and rapidly changing, resulting in a time-varying satellite network topology.
+Also, the constraints on the number of ISL ports, operation band and beam patterns, further limit the interconnection availability and capability.
+Hence, optimal scheduling and resource allocation of ISLs among satellites is required.
+However, it is highly challenging to solve these limitations, where prediction-based scheduling and resource allocation methods using historical data for proactive management are highly promising.

 Existing prediction-based studies (e.g., \cite{ISL_ML_review} and references therein) have mostly focused on optimizing the use of ISL resources to maximize the capacity and/or minimizing the date interconnection density.
 While these studies have achieved significant improvement in ISL performance, the solutions are not designed for highly dynamic traffic patterns, such as IoT-over-satellite packets, where satellite is expected to support crowded regions.
-To solve this problem, traffic prediction-based methods has also been further proposed to learn the traffic pattern and divide the interconnection resources more efficiently, leading to task-driven methods.
+To solve this problem, traffic prediction-based methods has also been further proposed to learn the traffic pattern and divide the interconnection resources more efficiently, leading to task-driven methods~\cite{ISL_small_traffic}.